 Like most XC shoes, the Sidi's insole is a little bit thin and doesn't provide a ton of cushion between your foot and the hard sole.
 The lack of padding actually helps with power transfer, but it can lead to foot and calf fatigue on long, rough descents.
 Also, when you're on foot the lack of padding can be a little bit rough on uneven terrain.

 Sidi makes the Trace 2 in a regular fit for people with narrower and average width feet as well as a Mega fit for riders with wider feet.

 Traction and Walkability

-Like most hard-soled XC shoes, the Trace 2 gives up a little bit of ground to the trail shoes we tested in its walkability and traction.
+Like most hard-soled XC shoes, the Trace 2 gives up a little bit of ground to trail shoes in its walkability and traction.
 As much as companies might try, a fully rigid shoe will never walk quite as naturally as a rubber-soled trail shoe with a rigid shank.
 That said, we think the Trace 2 is pretty good off the bike all things considered.